SmingHub/Sming/docs/source/framework/core/data/buffering.rst

 Sming offers a simple write-through buffering mechanism which can be used where necessary.
 The :library:`ArduinoJson` can benefit greatly from this.

-.. doxygenclass:: StaticWriteBuffer
+.. doxygenclass:: StaticPrintBuffer
    :members:

-.. doxygenclass:: HeapWriteBuffer
+.. doxygenclass:: HeapPrintBuffer
    :members:

-.. doxygenclass:: DynamicWriteBuffer
+.. doxygenclass:: DynamicPrintBuffer
    :members: